rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 This document is the **User Guide** of PulsePilot, which will help you (an injured athlete) learn about what PulsePilot is about, why it was created, how to install it and how to use it.

 Learning to use software can be daunting.
-Thus, this guide was created for **non-technical users**, bringing you fro m zero to becoming a PulsePilot expert!
+Thus, this guide was created for **non-technical users**, bringing you from zero to becoming a PulsePilot expert!

 Once again, we hope our application helps you, and thank you for choosing PulsePilot, and we hope you recover as fast as possible!